 Usually involves name calling, incessant mocking, and laughing at a person’s expense.

 Pushing, kicking, punching, and throwing.

-When technology is used such as: Email, instant messaging, chat rooms and cell phones to target victims.
+When technology is used such as: Email, social media, instant messaging, chat rooms and cell phones to target victims.

 Silent treatment, rumor spreading, social isolation, exclusion, manipulation of friendships.